MargsCP/margscp.github.io/README.md

 # Clarke-Physiotherapy

-Most documentation is in each individual file <br>
+Most documentation is in each individual file, this page covers the steps for deploying the site live (please delete this file if successful and if the repository is made public) <br>

 To test out the website, clone it into a local repository, navigate to the clarke-physio folder, and run
 ```